eliodeberardinis/Tools_Middleware_2_Dungeon/README.md

 The first element that is generated is a high-level graph of the dungeon, which basically represents what rooms will exist in the dungeon, and what paths will exist between them.
 For simplicity purposes, the graph is limited to a grammar-generated tree.

 The generation can be controlled with two paramaters:
 - Number of iterations.
-This is equivalent to the depth of the maximum depth of the tree, and directly relates to the size of the dungeon.
+This is equivalent to the maximum depth of the tree, and directly relates to the size of the dungeon.
 - Level of difficulty.
 This value controls several aspects of the generation of the graph, such as the amount of child nodes another node can have, the frequency of these splits, or from how early on in the dungeon can they appear.
+The difficulty ranges from "Very Easy" to "Very Hard" offering 5 levels of customization.
+A Detailed Description of these rules can be found in the "RULES for Dungeon Generator.docx" file.

 ##Dungeon generation

 Using this high-level graph, the dungeon is then generated recursively from the root node, traversing the tree in depth.
 Each node will generate a room in the dungeon, and the edges will be corridors between the rooms.

-Rooms are generated very simplisticly, with only one big tile for the moment.
-However, they can be populated with other small tiles inside, such as columns and other decorative elements.
+Rooms are generated with one tile thar can be of 2 different sizes and then populated with random decorative elements such as columns, walls, stairs and combination of thereof.
+This random combination of decorative elements helps adding variety to the dungeon and a more unique feeling for each new instance.

 Note that a very simplistic backtracking mechanism exists, where the dungeon will keep trying to place a room if its generation failed, by repeatedly removing the last tile of the corridor that leads to that room.
 For simplicity purposes, backtracking in this aspect can only performed through the last corridor, and it will finally failed if it reaches the previous room.